Thursday, 21 June 2018

 Just beyond Lissac we came to a railway line, where an ancient cowherd in boots and braces, pushing a bike, was escorting his herd of two cows over the level crossing.

-They turned off but we kept going and at the next village (Connac), I sat on a low stone wall and converted my long trousers into shorts.
+They turned off soon afterwards, but we kept going and at the next village (Connac), I sat on a low stone wall and converted my long trousers into shorts.

 A bit further on we fell into conversation with a man tending his garden, and when he learned that we were Australians he told us proudly that there was a compatriot of ours living in the nearby village of Vernassal.

-We were not sure whether to be pleased or repelled at this news – we like to think that we are walking through traditional France, not some cosmopolitan holiday destination.
+We were not sure whether to be pleased or repelled at this news – we like to think that we are walking through traditional France, not some cosmopolitan holiday park.

 The countryside was getting more and more hilly.
-After a railway underpass, the road circled around the edge of Vernassal, became a wheel track, and entered a forest of pines.
+After a railway underpass, the road circled around the edge of Vernassal, lost its bitumen, and entered a forest of pines.

-According to our map, there was a clear way through which would take us directly into Fix-St-Geneys, but on the ground it looked very different.
+According to our map, there was a clear track that would take us directly through the pines into Fix-St-Geneys, but on the ground it looked very different.

 A tangle of tracks splayed out in all directions and we were soon lost.
 Every way that we tried seemed to end in a fallen tree or a sudden drop.